Corrective Exercise Specialist

 About Jennifer Grace- The Trainer

-My name is Jennifer Grace Martinez, and I am a fitness professional and Christian writer based out of Carmel, NY.
+My name is Jennifer Grace Martinez, and I am a fitness professional, artist, and writer based out of Carmel, NY.
 I am a cancer survivor, an anxiety over-comer, and a mother of two, with a passion for helping families live their healthiest lives.
-I offer Mobile Corrective Exercise, Personal Training, exercise classes, Mommy and Me music and fitness classes, and Yoga in and around Putnam, Westchester, and Fairfield Counties.
-I am a Certified Personal Trainer (CPT) from the National Academy of Sports and Medicine (NASM).
+I offer Mobile Corrective Exercise, Personal Training, exercise classes, Mommy and Me music and fitness classes, and Yoga in and around Putnam, Dutchess, Westchester, and Fairfield Counties.
+I am a Corrective Exercise Specialist and Certified Personal Trainer (CPT) from the National Academy of Sports and Medicine (NASM).
 I am a Certified Yoga Instructor (Lotus Gardens Yoga Studio, Sherman, CT).
-I have my First Aid Certification with the American Red Cross, and am certified in AED, CPR and First Aid for both children and adults.
+I am certified in CPR/AED for both children and adults.
 Most importantly, I am a woman who fully understands how important physical activity, and proper nutrition are for our overall well-being, and long-term health.

 Being a cancer survivor, I have experienced being a young, physically-fit person in an athletic body, being in a mother’s body (twice over), being sedentary and in pain for many years, and now living in a body that is forever changed after the ravages of cancer and chemotherapy… but thriving, nonetheless.
 I remember what it felt like as a young, strong individual to want to push myself to the limit and be athletically superior to my peers.
 I also understand the struggles of arthritis, full-body pain and inflammation, living with asthma and other issues, and the need for modified exercises that are more in-line with my current abilities, and will not cause lasting pain after activity.
 This real-world knowledge, paired with my rigorous training with NASM, as well as my Yoga Teacher training, helps me to feel confident in my ability to train people with different abilities.
 I can not only help those who have goals which include increased muscle size, plyometric training, and overall increased athletic ability, but I am also confident in my ability to train people who have never exercised before, or who have been sedentary for a long time.